Overview

 Ophthalmic Clinician Data Access (OCDA) Application

-The OCDA application (which is hosted on the TURAS system) is available to all optometrists/OMPs who have a NHS email account, providing them with access to the data held about them by Health Boards in relation to GOS and CGS.
+The OCDA application (which is also accessible via the TURAS system) is available to all optometrists/OMPs who have a NHS email account, providing them with access to the data held about them by Health Boards in relation to GOS and CGS.

 OCDA also provides optometrists/OMPs with the means to submit specified data change requests to Health Boards on a system to system basis.
 Data change requests that cannot be made via OCDA should be emailed to the relevant organisation as set out in OCDA.